Last updated on January 17, 2022

-If you are interested in antique watches, especially those made of precious metals, such as gold or silver, you need to be familiar with the British hallmarking system.
+If you are interested in antique watches, especially those made of precious metals, such as gold or silver, you need to know how to read British hallmarks.
 At first, it looks complicated and bewildering.
 There are hundreds of different symbols, which extrapolates into millions of different combinations.
 However, I soon discovered that it is not that difficult to decipher these hallmarks and to determine the age of your antique timepiece.
 I am very particular about my antique watches.
 I am only interested in timepieces that are at least 100 years old.
 Therefore, understanding hallmarking is important to me.

-Note that only items that are entirely made of solid precious metal are hallmarked.
+Watch cases can be made of many different types of material.
+However, only those items that are entirely made of solid precious metal are hallmarked.
 Items that have a layer of precious metal over a base metal core such as gold-filled, rolled gold, plated gold, etc. are not included and cannot be legally hallmarked.

 What are hallmarks?